ksbritt/simple-angular2-datepicker/README.md

 Includes the following -
 1. Min and Max date which specify the date range for the date picker.
 2. Days of the week to disable (Eg - To disable Sun & Sat specify 0 & 6 in the array input).
+3. Give date input in the textfield to select a specific date by default when the datepicker is opened.
 # Pre-requisites
 Instal Node.js, npm and git
 # Steps